 Wilding was born in Colonia Primavera, Paraguay, in 1943.
 She emigrated to the US in 1961.
 Wilding is an intermedia artist, writer, and educator, deeply engaged with teaching and learning; and the intersections of feminism, social justice, cyberfeminism, biotechnology, radical pedagogy, and eco-feminism.

-Wilding is Professor Emerita of Performance at SAIC; and a Visiting Scholar at the Pembroke Center for Feminist Research at Brown University, Providence, RI; she has been Faculty at VCFA since 1992.
+Wilding is Professor Emerita of Performance Art/Critical Studies at SAIC (2002-2011), currently Visiting Scholar at the Pembroke Center, Brown University, Providence, RI (2011-2017); and Graduate Faculty MFA-V, VCFA (1992-present).